Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 During World War II, the majority of Munich’s old town was destroyed, but it was later reconstructed with a focus on preserving the significant structures of the city, while also adhering to its original historical layout.

-At the heart of Altstadt Lehel borough, you will find Marienplatz, which is the city’s main square and a popular meeting place for both locals and tourists.
+At the heart of Altstadt Lehel borough, you will find Marienplatz, the main square and popular meeting place for both locals and tourists.
 The center of the square is the Virgin Mary Column.

 Surrounded by shops and cafes, the square is a great spot to relax and take in the historic atmosphere.
 The Christkindlmarkt or Christmas markets are installed here in December.

-The 14th-century Old Town Hall (Altes Rathaus) stands on the eastern side of Marienplatz and is home to the Toy Museum (Spielzeugmuseum) which is a great place for kids.
+The 14th-century Old Town Hall stands on the eastern side of Marienplatz and is home to the Toy Museum, which is a great place for kids.

 On the other side of the square stands St. Peter’s Church.
 As the oldest church in Munich, this is a must-visit for anyone who loves historic or gothic architecture.
 Aside from its opulent façade and interior décor, St. Peter’s Church also houses some interesting relics.